designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <!-- ##### Color contrast and harmony -->
 ##### Color palettes
-# <f-fact-icon /> Read carefully!
+# <f-fact-icon /> Tips!

 &nbsp;

 ~Creating color palettes with more than two or three colors takes time, patience and reviewing.
-Often you need to start from the beginning, because the palette doesn't work.
+Often you need to start from the beginning, because the palette just doesn't work.
 Here are some tips you should keep in mind when building a color palette.
-It will make your life a bit easier 😎 :~
+Reading them carefully might make your life a bit easier 😎 :~

 -

   <details>
       <summary> Figure out the purpose